Surfaces of general type with $p_g=1$ and $q=0$: Simply connected surfaces with , , and

 \subsection{An example with $K^2=1$}

 Let $Y$ be the K3 surface described in Section~\ref{section:construction}.
 We blow up the surface $Y$ totally three times at the three marked points $\bullet$; Figure~\ref{figure:K1}(A).
 We then get a surface $Z$; Figure~\ref{figure:K1}(B).
-There exist two disjoint linear chains of ${\mP}^1$'s in $Z$:
+There exist two disjoint linear chains of ${\mathbb{CP}}^1$'s in $Z$:

 \begin{remark} According to Catanese~\cite{Catanese}, all minimal surfaces of general type with $p_g=1$ and $K^2=1$ are diffeomorphic and simply connected.
 Hence the example above is automatically simply connected.
-However we can prove the simply connectedness directly by using similar techniques -- rational blow-down surgery, Milnor fiber theory, and Van-Kampen Theorem -- in~\cite{Lee-Park-K^2=2, PPS-K3, PPS-K4}. \end{remark}
+However we can prove the simply connectedness directly by using similar techniques -- rational blow-down surgery, Milnor fiber theory, and Van-Kampen Theorem -- in Y. Lee and J. Park~\cite{Lee-Park-K^2=2} and the authors~\cite{PPS-K3, PPS-K4}. \end{remark}